 Safety.
 An induction cooktop doesn’t get as hot as conventional cooktops because they only heat the surface that is on top of it—the rest of the cooktop stays cool during induction cooking.
 This can be a fantastic safety feature, especially for households with young children.
 Keep in mind that if you’re using multiple zones simultaneously, you may find that many parts of the surface will be warm.
 Another safety benefit is induction cooktops do not emit as many harmful pollutants as gas stoves, making them much better for your home’s indoor air quality.

-- Easy to clean: Since the unused portion of the induction cooktop to truly heat up is covered by your cookware, most spills won’t cook onto the surface, making cleaning a breeze.
-All you need to wipe up any spills or splatters is a damp sponge or cloth—no special cleaning solution required.
+Easy to clean.
+Since the only part of the induction cooktop to truly heat up is covered by your cookware, most spills won’t have the chance to cook onto the surface.
+All you’ll need to do is wipe up any spills or splatters with a damp sponge or cloth—no special cleaning solution required.

 Although the pros of induction cooking might make you want to buy one right away, there are some potential downsides to making the switch to induction cooking:

 Higher cost.
 An electric induction cooktop with the typical four zones will usually cost you at least $1000 and can get up to around $5,000; however, the price varies depending on the size, model, and features.
 There is often a price difference between induction ranges vs. cooktops.
 If you find yourself balking at the cost, you can always try a significantly cheaper portable induction cooktop before going all-in with your investment.

 Cookware requirements.
 Since induction cooktops require that you use iron pots and pans, you may need to invest in cookware specifically designed for induction cooking.